mojoaxel/awesome-regression-testing/README.md

 > A curated list around the topic: regression testing

 ## Foreword
 This is intended to be a curation of resources for the new among the software testing community.
 It is not tailored to a specific area or role.
 Note that this is for all areas of regression software testing *after* the code in question is written.
+For a awesome list on general software testing see e.g. [awsome-testing](https://github.com/TheJambo/awesome-testing).

 Finally, I'm sure everyone who reads this list has one thing they want to add.
 Please read the [How to Contribute](https://github.com/TheJambo/awesome-testing/blob/master/CONTRIBUTING.md) page and **add to the list**!